Stray signals and noise

 It can come

-- from the environment (e.g. capacitive and inductive coupled signals from other equipment, or just physical noise when trying to record sound)
+- from the environment - electronic, e.g. capacitive and inductive coupled signals from other equipment

 - and many more places.

-- noise tends to indicate broad-spectrum, non-periodic signals,
+- noise tends to indicate broad-spectrum signals, and usually not periodic

-- and regularly is more or less uniformly present in all the sound/data,
+- such noise is often relatively uniformly present in all the sound/data,

 - Say, white noise cannot be accurately modeled as a function of time,